bowbowbow/simple-neural-network/README.md

 ```

-Sometimes, demo scripts fails to learn operation.
+Sometimes, demo scripts fails to learn operations.
 Because gradient descent method for backprogation can falls into the local optimal value.